merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/04_Zones.md

 Each zone can include a number of subzones in it for the flexibility.
 Each subzone can be defined as country, region, exact zip code or zip codes range.

-Note, region select is available for the specific countries only with regions data installed initially.
+Note, region select is available for the specific countries only with "regions data" installed initially.

 ### Currencies

 ![Zones Manager - Manage Zones - Add / Edit Zone - Currencies](zone-zone-edit-currencies-700x235.png)

-This is the allowed currencies list for a specific zone.
+This is the allowed currency list for a specific zone.
 The store base currency is available independently of this attribute.
 The currency must be enabled in the configuration initially: System -> General -> Currency Setup -> Currency Options -> Allowed Currencies.

 ### Stores